apla/logsome/README.md

 `Symbol.toStringTag` when inspecting objects in console.
 It is displayed only when object stringified.
 Node.js displays `Symbol.toStringTag` in square brackets after class name.

+### custom presentation, external

+When you want to present some external classes, import `classes` from logsome.
+Take a look an example from `customizations` export.

 ## Notes